 In 2017 another 11 campgrounds were shot including:

 Western NY: Four Mile Creek SP, Darien Lake SP, Evangola SP, Lake Erie SP, Allegany SP, Stony Brook

 1000 Islands / Lake Ontario: Whetstone Gulf SP and Eel Weir SP

 Finger Lakes/Central New York: Butternut Falls, Green Lakes SP

-Adirondacks: Cumberland Bay, Eagle Point, Macomb Reservation, Paradox Lake, Sharp Bridge, Sacandaga Campground, Scroon Manor, Sharp Bridge and maybe Luzerne
+For 2018 the goal is to shoot as many as possible of the following: Cumberland Bay, Eagle Point, Macomb Reservation, Paradox Lake, Sharp Bridge, Sacandaga Campground, Scroon Manor, Sharp Bridge, Luzerne.

-The long term goal is to include all New York State and DEC lakeside campgrounds along with numerous new features to help campers discover/research campgrounds that best suit their needs.
+The long term goal, besides added the last remaining few campgrounds, is to expand the guide to include a handful of remote access campgrounds along with additional site features and content to provide additional ways to help campers discover/research campgrounds that best suit their needs.

 How about those ads on the website?
 Sorry but after several years of paying out of pocket for the web server I had to install Google Adsense in order to offset some of my costs in running the website.

 You can contact Dave with comments or suggestions at firstname.lastname@example.org or .